Gendo Ikari: Cultural references and themes

 Throughout the series, Gendo becomes the object of sexual desire for Dr. Naoko Akagi and at the same time for her daughter Ritsuko, in a modern retelling of the Electra complex.
 In the film The End of Evangelion, he shoots his former lover Ritsuko Akagi, telling her, "Dr. Akagi, actually...".
 The last part of the line was silently rendered, leaving it to the viewer to imagine the missing words; according to the interpretation of some fans, Gendo says "I need you" or "I needed you", in reference to "I need you", the title of the second half of the movie.
-Further reference to psychoanalysis is detectable in his relationship with Rei Ayanami, to whom Gendo is emotionally close, a clone of his deceased wife, and has a tense relationship with his son.
+Further reference to psychoanalysis is detectable in his relationship with Rei, a clone of his deceased wife, to whom Gendo is emotionally close while maintaining a tense relationship with his son.
+According to academic Medeline Ashby, Gendo "takes on the role of father, commander, employer, and possibly lover" for Rei.
 Neon Genesis Evangelion can therefore be seen as a reinterpretation of the Oedipus legend and as a story focused on the Oedipus complex postulated by Sigmund Freud.
+Betty Stojnic made similar observations, noting that Shinji struggles with his relationship with his father.
+According to Stojnic, however, Gendo ultimately alienates his son's affection through his own actions, turning their conflict into a self-fulfilling prophecy.
 Anno himself compared Evangelion to Ryū Murakami's novel Ai to gensō no fascism, whose protagonist Toji Suzuhara attempts to kill the Japanese prime minister, whom he finds similar to his father, and rapes his mother, who in the novel is Japan itself.
 Anno also described Neon Genesis Evangelion as a story in which the Oedipal rivalry between Gendo and his son is resolved in the last episode; the Eva represents a mother figure, while Gendo and the first Angel Adam represent the fathers of a "multi-layered Oedipus complex," in which Shinji "kills his father" and takes his mother away from him.

 Cultural impact

 Popularity

 After the conclusion of the series, Gendo emerged as the sixteenth-most-popular male character of the time in the 1996 Anime Grand Prix, a large survey conducted annually by the Japanese magazine Animage.
 The following year he rose to fourteenth place in the same poll, becoming the fourth-most-popular male character in Neon Genesis Evangelion.
 In February 1998, the magazine ranked him sixty-fifth among the hundred-most-popular anime characters.
 Gendo was also ranked in several surveys of the most-attractive anime characters in different categories, as well as in a Goo Ranking survey in which he was elected the third-most-hated father in Japanese animation.
-The character also appeared in rankings on Evangelions most-beloved characters, usually in the top ten.
+The character also appeared in rankings about Evangelions most-beloved characters, usually in the top ten.